r3-os/r3/src/r3_test_suite/src/lib.md

-A collection of tests that can be used to verify the correct operation of [the R3 kernel] and a port implementation.
+A collection of tests that can be used to verify the correct operation of [the R3 kernel][] and a port implementation.

 <div class="distractor"><a style="background-image: url(https://derpicdn.net/img/2014/4/5/593273/medium.png); padding-bottom: 66.66%" href="http://derpibooru.org/593273" title="She passed!"></a></div>

-[the R3 kernel]: r3
+[the R3 kernel]: r3_kernel

 # Terminology